Kianoush-Dortaj/Kianoush-Dortaj/README.md

 # Hi there, I'm [Kianoush]! 👋

-I'm a passionate blockchain developer with over 5 years of experience in programming.
-I specialize in Rust, TypeScript, JavaScript, and Node.js, and I love working on open source projects and contributing to the developer community.
+ I'm a Blockchain Developer with over 5 years of experience in programming in Rust, Substrate, and Solidity.
+I'm passionate about building decentralized applications and exploring the potential of blockchain technology.
+My focus is on developing high-quality, scalable, and secure solutions for the decentralized world.

 ## Experience 🚀